 We started with a vision to 3D print water filters anywhere in the world.
 Although 3D printing technology is still not there yet to produce high precision, fast, long lasting, low cost objects, 3D printing was a indispensible prototyping tool.
 After two years working in the design, tooling and molding we are now making the Faircap filters in large volumes using a tested 0.1 micron pore membrane technology to get rid of 99.99% of bacteria like e.Coli

 You can order now on Amazon Prime and participate in our Buy 1 / Give 1 program.
 You will receive a Faircap Mini filter and you will donate a Faircap Family filter for Jerrycans to an NGO.
 Please help us achieve this goal!

-If you are a designer, engineer, microbiologist, university student, professor or would like to become an ambassador and help us promote this vision please join the project and help us out with your skills.
+If you are a designer, engineer, scientist, student, professor or would like to become an ambassador and help us promote this vision please contact us and sign up to get more news about project!